Felix-Nyarko/Real-Estate-Rental-Market-Analysis---SQL-Analysis/README.md

 TRENDS AND CONDITIONS

-## 11. Count how category are in the dataset
+## 11. Count how many under each category are in the dataset
+This SQL query counts the total number of properties under each category (e.g., flats, detached houses, semi-detached, etc.).
+It provides an overview of the property type distribution within the dataset, offering insights into which housing categories dominate the market.
 ```sql
 SELECT
     category,